Get MindMirror AI

 Study Mode is activated in the MindMirror AI Settings screen.
 You can choose between:

-Once activated, Study Mode applies to all new analyses.
+Once activated, Study Mode applies to all new analyses and journal entries.
 Each perspective card gains an expandable "Show Sources" section that reveals the related theories and references.
-You can toggle Study Mode on and off without losing your existing reflections.
+You can toggle Study Mode on and off without losing your existing reflections or diary entries.

 Use Cases for Study Mode